Shhsvri/BIOF074-RNAseq_Analysis/lectures/Day2_RNAseq/lessons/03_RNAseq_alignment.md

 1. Create a genome index
 2. Map reads to the genome

-> We generated an index for bwa using a small fasta file yesterday.
-Given the large size of the human genome, indexing takes a fairly long time (30-60 mins).
+> Given the large size of the human genome, indexing takes a fairly long time (30-60 mins).
 I have already prepared the indeces for you.
 On [Biowulf](https://hpc.nih.gov/apps/STAR.html), there are indexes available for a variety of genomes.
 You could also access indexed genomes from [Illumina's iGenomes](https://support.illumina.com/sequencing/sequencing_software/igenome.html).

 ```bash